Gary Warren (footballer): 2017–18 season

-After being suspended for both the Scottish League Cup and Scottish Cup, Warren was finally able to play in his first cup final, captaining the club in the Challenge Cup final against Dumbarton He put in a solid performance as the club won 1–0 and he was able to lift the cup as club captain.
+Following this, Warren found himself placed on the substitute bench for the rest of the year.
+In the second half of the season, he soon regained his first team place, playing in the centre–back position, as well as, captain.
+On 18 February 2018, Warren started the whole game as captain and helped Inverness Caledonian Thistle beat Crusaders 3–2 to reach the Scottish Challenge Cup final.
+Having been suspended for both the Scottish League Cup and Scottish Cup finals, he was finally able to play in his first cup final, captaining the club in the Challenge Cup final against Dumbarton.
+Warren put in a solid performance as the Inverness Caledonian Thistle won 1–0 and he was able to lift the cup as the club's captain.